jeertmans/spanned-toml/README.md

 value because it is negative.
 But how to pinpoint the location of where `age` was defined to the user?

-There is where Spanned-Toml comes into play.
-For every key / value, you can obtain the span information about where it was define.
+This is where Spanned-Toml comes into play.
+For every key / value, you can obtain the span information about where it was defined.
 The span is simple a Python `slice`, that can be used to index the original TOML string.

 **Table of Contents**  *generated with [mdformat-toc](https://github.com/hukkin/mdformat-toc)*